Maghnie/docs/developers/api-documentation/guides-and-tutorials/alarming.md

 ## Adding alarms

 A new alarm is created through the `POST /v2/project/{project_id}/alert` endpoint.
-The parameters that specify the alarm must be encoded as a [JSON](https://www.json.org/) object and send in the body of the request.
+The parameters that specify the alarm must be encoded as a [JSON](https://www.json.org/) object and sent in the body of the request.
 Since the list of parameters is quite involved, we start with the set of parameters for threshold alarms.

 ### Adding a threshold alarm